SmileBin/realStudy/README.md

 # realStudy
-with Enthusiasm.. for my future.
-Good Luck!
+with Enthusiasm.. for our future.
+Good Luck!!!